Founder, Chairman, and Reiki Master Teacher

 Scott Cvetkovski is the Founder and Master Teacher of One Heart Way.
 Scott has been trained by world-renowned William Rand and is a Usui Holy Fire III Reiki Master, Holy Fire III Karuna Reiki Master, Online Holy Fire III Reiki Master, and Usui Reiki Ryoho Gakkai Reiki Master.

 Scott is a Professional Member of the International Center for Reiki Training and teaches all the classes for One Heart Way.
 Scott is also the founder of Positive Sports Leadership, a leadership, emotional intelligence and athletic development company that specializes in internal development to produce athletic performance.
-Scott is a certified emotional intelligence practitioner, instructor of social and emotional learning and development, a fourth-degree black belt, author, and has a Master of Science in Executive Leadership and Change.
+Born and raised in Buffalo, NY, Scott became a certified emotional intelligence practitioner, instructor of social and emotional learning and development, a fifth-degree black belt in Isshin-Ryu Karate, author, and has a Master of Science in Executive Leadership and Change from Daemen College.

 Dr. Norris Dorsey